|

-A Message to new residents
+Welcome Message to new residents

-If you are new to the Blue Jay/Forest Hill (BJFH) area, here are a few items that may be of interest.
+If you are new to the Blue Jay/Forest Hill (BJFH) area, here are a few items that may be of

-As a new resident you may also want to contribute ideas from your own moving experience.
-If you are a long-time
+interest.
+As a new resident you may also want to contribute ideas from your own moving

-resident, you may want to add more suggestions.
-If you have any questions that are not answered here, please send
+If you have any questions that are not answered here, please send us an e-mail...

 maybe we can help!

-| Bread, milk, small pick-ups: |
+Bread, milk, small pick-ups

 Cumberland Village